wcfrobert/ezbolt/README.md

 $$v_{dy} = \frac{V_y}{N_{bolts}}$$

 In-plane torsion on the bolt group is converted to shear on the individual anchors.
 Let's call this **torsional shear**.
+The equations below should be very familiar to most engineers.
+They're identical to the torsion shear stress equations for beam sections ($$\tau = Tc/J$$).
+Essentially, bolt force varies linearly radiating from the centroid.
+Bolts furthest away from the centroid naturally take more force.

 $$v_{tx} = \frac{M_z (y_i - y_{cg})}{I_z}$$